-Molly has lived and worked in Bristol as a professional singer and musician for the last ten years performing in various bands and projects, including A Capella folk groups, big band jazz theatre productions, and 12-piece festival bands to name a few, as well as running her own jazz and funk function band business.
+Molly has lived and worked in Bristol as a professional singer and musician for the past ten years fronting and managing, various bands and projects covering many different music genres and styles.
 She also writes original music, and her passion lies in arranging and teaching close vocal harmonies to A Cappella groups.

-Molly also has a passion for holistic science and, and for the past few years has been researching different, breathing and vocal techniques and the amazing effects they have on mental and physical health.
-She is currently studying to become a sound therapist, and is now running holistic singing workshops to put her research into practice, and share her knowledge.
-Molly's workshops combine her love of breath work, voice work, and singing for mental and physical health, with some easy techniques for people to take away that will boost the immune system, reduce stress levels, and support overall health and wellness.
+Molly also has a passion for wellness science, and for the past few years has been researching different, holistic therapies that focus on whole mind and body wellbeing.
+She has a particular interest in neuro-reprogramming, along with breathing and vocal techniques, and the amazing effects they have on mental and physical health.
+Molly is currently studying to become a group voice therapist, and an integrative breath-work facilitator, and is now running holistic singing workshops to put her research into practice, and share her knowledge.
+Molly's workshops combine her love of breath work, voice work, and singing, with some easy techniques for people to take away that will boost the immune system, reduce stress levels, and support overall health and wellness.

 The Science of Breath work, Voice work, and Singing for health